Coppernic/coppernic.github.io-old/README.md

 Coppernic SDK is a collection of Android libraries to help developer in using peripherals of Coppernic's products.
 These libraries are hosted on an artifactory instance available at [artifactory.coppernic.fr](https://artifactory.coppernic.fr/artifactory/webapp/#/home).
 You can browse in `libs-release-coppernic` repository and check out what are the last version of our libs.

+While developping your application, please have a look to [quality](quality)

 ## Products

 Coppernic products are: